 ABSTRACT

-Of great importance for electroacoustic mixed musical works concert performance is the documentation accompanying the score.
-This documentation is often missing or incomplete.
-We decided to study the documentation practices of this repertoire in order to be able to propose a documentation model allowing a better transmission of the repertoire of electronic music.
+The documentation

 1.Introduction

-Anyone whose job is to replay electronic music with computer technologies knows the important question of documentation.
-To one particular piece of music is one particular documentation.
+Anyone whose job it is to replay electronic music with computer technologies knows the important question of documentation.
+Each particular piece of music has particular documentation.
 To interpret electronic music, a computer music designer has to read the score, as well as a technical sheet, a “Readme” document, a user manual.
 He can also listen to recordings, watch videos, look at drawings, graphics and photos.
-Having a phone call with the computer music designer who played the piece for the last time is likely to help.
+Having a phone call with the computer music designer who played the piece the last time is likely to help.
 The job of a computer music designer is a global interpretation of an ensemble of disparate documents.

-Firstly, we have to find in the documentation how to quickly start the “patch”.
-Secondly, we are looking in documentation how the music may sound.
-Thirdly, because of functional obsolescence, documentation has to answer to the question : “what do we do when it will stop working?”.
+Firstly, we have to quickly find how to start the “patch” in the documentation.
+Secondly, we must refer to the documentation and recordings to find out how the music should sound.
+Thirdly, because of functional obsolescence, documentation has to answer to the question : “what do we do when it stops working?”.

-We will see in this paper how historical pieces of music which were well documented enable anyone to replay them from scratch, without prior knowledge.
-For example, the documentations that were realized by Marc Battier at Ircam between 1991 and 2002, called “cahiers d’exploitation” and “cahiers d’analyse” are examples of how to describe how a piece should sound and how it is made to sound like this.
-Nowadays, the Sidney Database at IRCAM offers a model of environment allowing collective contribution to electronic music conservation.
+We will see in this paper how historical pieces of music which were well documented enable anyone to play them from scratch, without prior knowledge.
+For example, the documentations that were realized by Marc Battier at IRCAM between 1991 and 2002, called “cahiers d’exploitation” and “cahiers d’analyse” are good examples of precise descriptions of how a piece should sound and how it is made to sound like this.
+Nowadays, the Sidney Database at IRCAM offers a model of an environment allowing collective contribution to electronic music conservation.

 Considering day to day practices, we realize that electronic music documentation is not an object of study collectively taken into account.
 It’s yet a real subject for our music preservation.